JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 ### 1.6.2 Preprocessing Pipeline Development<a class="anchor" id="1.6.2"></a>

-1. A preprocessing pipeline was formulated and applied to the train, validation and test datasets with the following actions:
+1. A preprocessing pipeline was formulated and applied to the **train data (final)**, **validation data** and **test data** with the following actions:
-    * Excludes specified columns noted with low variance, high collinearity and weak predictive power
+    * Excluded specified columns noted with low variance, high collinearity and weak predictive power
-    * Aggregates categories in multiclass categorical variables into binary levels
+    * Aggregated categories in multiclass categorical variables into binary levels
-    * Converts categorical columns to the appropriate type
+    * Converted categorical columns to the appropriate type
-    * Sets the order of category levels for ordinal encoding during modeling pipeline creation
+    * Set the order of category levels for ordinal encoding during modeling pipeline creation